Eliminating Condensation Problems in Metal Buildings

-There are countless reasons moisture can occur inside of your metal building, increasing the humidity.
+There are countless reasons moisture can occur inside of your metal building, increasing the indoor humidity.

 In agricultural buildings, for example, livestock gives off a lot of moisture as they breathe, sweat, and eliminate.

-Gas and oil based heaters also raise the humidity.
+Gas and oil-based heaters also raise the levels of humidity.